ChokoGroup/CHA-USB-Joystick-Mode/README.md

 ### Buttons Configuration
-The CHA is detected as one drvice with two independent "game pads", each with one joystick and 8 buttons.
+The CHA is detected as one device with two independent "game pads", each with one joystick and 8 buttons.
-Unfortunately, the detected layout is not the best:
+Unfortunately, the detected layout is not the best.
+This is what Android reports:
 ```
-             R1 L1
+             R1 L1  <- Yes, they are swapped

    ( J )   A  B  C
            X  Y  Z